Trout Fishing In Connecticut

 Guide to fishing for rainbow, brook, brown and lake trout in area lakes and streams.

 Connecticut is renowned for its trout fishing opportunities, with a variety of trout species found in its lakes and rivers.
-Anglers can target three main trout species: rainbow trout, brown trout, and brook trout.
+Anglers can target four main trout species: rainbow trout, brown trout, lake trout and brook trout.
 The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.

+Rainbow trout are one of the most fished for trout species in the state, and can be found in numerous Connecticut lakes and rivers.
+Known for its tasty pink flesh, rainbows are a favorite among the vast majority of trout anglers in the state.
+It also appeals to the fly fisherman as it can be caught on flies as well as other small baits and lures.
+It feeds on small insects, minnows, crustaceans and worms.
+It is ideal for both sport and dining pleasure.
 Rainbow trout are widely stocked in Connecticut's lakes, ponds, and rivers, offering excellent fishing opportunities.
 These acrobatic fish are known for their vibrant colors and strong fights.
 Popular trout fishing locations include the Farmington River, Housatonic River, and various stocked lakes such as Mashapaug Pond and Mount Tom Pond.
+More...

-Brown trout, another prized species, can be found in many of Connecticut's rivers and lakes.
+Brown trout, another prized trout species, can be found in select Connecticut lakes and rivers.
+Many of these fisheries are attracting anglers from near and far.
+These elusive and wary fish offer a challenge to anglers, requiring stealthy presentations and precise casting to entice a bite.
+Brown trout feed on worms, minnows, insects and crustaceans.
+Larger browns can be taken on jerkbaits, small crankbaits and spinners.
 Known for their elusive nature and challenging behavior, brown trout provide a rewarding fishing experience for dedicated anglers.
 The Farmington River, Naugatuck River, and West Branch Farmington River are popular destinations for targeting brown trout.
+More...

 Connecticut boasts a strong tradition of trout fishing and has a history of producing impressive catches.
 The state record for rainbow trout stands at over 14 pounds, while the brown trout record exceeds 18 pounds.
 These impressive catches highlight the potential for trophy-sized trout in Connecticut's waters.